webalorn/md2book/readme.md

 - `github` (default theme)
 - `splendor` (Try with `default-font: no` for better results)
 - `retro` (Try with `default-font: no` for better results)
+  - Has some problems due to the dark background - see "Known issues"
 - `air` (Try with `default-font: opensans` for better results)
 - `modest` (Try with `default-font: no` for better results)